Azure/kubernetes-hackfest/labs/best-practices/appdev/README.md

 ### Pod Security
 - - -

 In this lab, we will ensure our Pods cannot run as root and other important security settings.
+We will use the `weather-api` app for this.

-* First, we will delete the existing `weather-api`.
-Update the `weather-api.yaml` file on line 16 and set your ACR name as the prefix for the image.
+* Update the `weather-api.yaml` file on line 16 and set your ACR name as the prefix for the image.
     Eg. - `- image: briaracr.azurecr.io/hackfest/weather-api:1.0`

 * Delete the existing deploy
     ```bash